Chevrolet Malibu Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Chevrolet Malibu insurance rates for different risk profiles and scenarios.
+The chart below details average Chevrolet Malibu insurance rates for other coverage scenarios.

-- The lowest rate with discounts is $641
+- The best full coverage rate is $622

-for a Chevrolet Malibu can also vary considerably based on your driver profile, the trim level of your Malibu, and policy deductibles and limits.
+Insurance prices for a Chevrolet Malibu also have a wide range based on the model of your Malibu, your driving record, and liability limits and deductibles.

-Older drivers and high deductibles could pay as little as $1,000 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $4,200 a year.
+A more mature driver with a clean driving record and high physical damage deductibles could pay as little as $1,000 annually on average, or $83 per month, for full coverage.
+Prices are highest for drivers in their teens, where even without any violations or accidents they can expect to pay at least $4,100 a year.
 View Rates by Age

-Where you live makes a big difference in Chevrolet Malibu insurance rates.
-A 40-year-old driver could pay as low as $700 a year in states like Idaho, Maine, and Iowa, or as much as $1,520 on average in Michigan, Louisiana, and New York.
+Where you choose to live plays a big part in determining prices for Chevrolet Malibu insurance rates.
+A good driver about age 40 could pay as low as $740 a year in states like Utah, Ohio, and New Hampshire, or at least $1,380 on average in New York, Michigan, and Florida.

 |State||Premium||Compared to U.S. Avg||Percent Difference|